maldoinc/wireup/readme.md

 **3. Package-level registration**

-No need to list every injectable manually.
-Provide entire modules or packages to register all at once.
+Provide entire modules or packages to register all at once, or export explicit injectable lists from each package when you want a more visible composition root in larger applications.

 ```python
 import app